mrbln/spring-core-spring-mvc/README.md

-#Spring Core - Spring MVC
+#Code Assignment / Spring Core - Spring MVC

-Source code in this repo is to support my on line course for the Spring Framework.
+Source code in this repo was implemented for accomplishing given steps in "Spring Core" course on Udemy.

-You can learn more about my course [here](http://courses.springframework.guru/courses/spring-core/).
+You can learn more about the course [here](http://courses.springframework.guru/courses/spring-core/).